orsanakbaba/brein-time-utilities/docs/Interval.md

 }
 ```

-In this implementation, the most important line is `super.compareTo(i)`.
-You should always use the `super` implementation,
+In this implementation, the most important line is `this.wrappedInterval.compareTo(i)`.
+You should always use the `super` or `delegated` implementation,
-and only be more specific regarding the comparision, if the `super.compareTo` result is `0`.
+and only be more specific regarding the comparision, if this `compareTo` result is `0`.
 Otherwise, the intervals are
 already different and thus, the instances can never be equal.
 It should be mentioned, that the comparision defined by `compareTo`
 is not used by, e.g., the `IntervalTree`.
 These implementation are utilizing the `Comparator<Object> getComparator()`
 method, which is (if not overridden) utilizing the `int compareIntervals(final Object o1, final Object o2)` method.